 Sections 376.301(22) and 376.79(10), Florida Statutes (F.S.), similarly define ICs as "the restriction on use of, or access to a site to eliminate or minimize exposure to petroleum products' chemicals of concern, drycleaning solvents, or other contaminants.
 Such restrictions may include, but are not limited to, deed restrictions, restrictive covenants (RC) or conservation easements.”
 Other forms of ICs include government controls such as zoning, local ordinances, permits, comprehensive land use planning and management, and FDEP consent orders.

 ICs are non-engineering legal and legislative controls intended to affect human activities in such a way as to prevent or reduce exposure to contamination.
 The IC contains restrictions or prohibitions such as land and resource use restrictions, and well-drilling prohibitions.
 Two common forms of ICs are Restrictive Covenants and Conservation Easements.
 Each of these ICs is created by the execution of documents that should then be properly recorded in the public records of the county in which the property is located to ensure proper notice and continued effectiveness of the control.
-This guidance document will focus on Restrictive Covenants, since those are the most common form of ICs used within the DWM.
+This guidance document focuses on Restrictive Covenants, since those are the most common form of ICs used within the DWM.
+However, additional provisions have been added in light of new DWM guidance on options for alternative ICs that do not require recording (see Section C below).

 B. WHEN IS THE USE OF AN INSTITUTIONAL CONTROL APPROPRIATE?

 The use of ICs to eliminate or control the potential exposure to contamination is specifically authorized by the Florida Statutes governing global Risk Based Corrective Action (RBCA), petroleum cleanup, drycleaning solvent cleanup, and brownfields.
-Chapter 62-780, F.A.C. implements the statutory authorization by allowing use of ICs and “alternative cleanup target levels” instead of the default cleanup target levels contained in Chapter 62-777, F.A.C.
+Chapter 62-780, F.A.C., implements the statutory authorization by allowing use of ICs and “alternative cleanup target levels” instead of the default cleanup target levels contained in Chapter 62-777, F.A.C.
 These rules also authorize the use of ICs to achieve FDEP approval for a Site Rehabilitation Completion Order with Conditions (SRCO with Conditions, conditional SRCO, or SRCOC).
 In determining whether a conditional SRCO is appropriate, please look to these rules and any FDEP guidance document in conjunction with the technical assessment and, if applicable, remediation information supplied regarding the contaminated site.
 Then determine the exposure pathways and develop a list of restrictions that will be necessary to protect human health and the environment from the remaining contamination in light of those pathways.

 Chapter 62-780, F.A.C., and the enabling statutory provisions describe the circumstances under which an IC is appropriate.
 Conceptually, the rule contemplates evaluation of the following: